|Help WPA to Introduce the Edwards’s Pheasant back into the wild in Vietnam -

 WPA are selling signed Limited Edition Giclee prints on archival quality paper.
 Colour print size 11.7” x 16.5”, colour proofed and based on an original painting by artist Jonathan Pointer.
-Available unmounted and mounted (4 inch cream mount bordered with inner silver slip).
+The prints have a four inch cream mount bordered with inner silver slip.

 Please support this project by buying this superb Limited Edition print.
 All proceeds will go towards the Edwards’s Pheasant reintroduction programme in Vietnam.
-The prints are being sold at £75 each, plus mount if required, postage and packing.
+The mounted prints are being sold at £90 each, plus £5 postage and packing.

 The Edwards's Pheasant was only found in the lowland forests of Central Vietnam.
 It was always extremely rare but loss of its forest habitat, poaching and defoliation during the Vietnam war has resulted in no sightings of wild birds since the year 2000.
 For this reason, it now seems likely that the species is extinct in the wild.